Astronomy: a gentle introduction

 Are there any other costs?
 Is there anything I need to bring?

-You might want to have a notepad and paper handy.
+Bring a notepad and paper.
 There will be no additional costs for the course.

 When I've finished, what course can I do next?

 Please check our website for courses in Science & Nature.